Finding a Top Financial Advisor Firm in Bloomington, Minnesota

-JNBA Financial Advisors, Inc. has the second most assets under management (AUM) on this list with $885 million.
+JNBA Financial Advisors, Inc. has the second most assets under management (AUM) on this list.
 The firm works primarily with individuals, but it also offers its services to high-net-worth individuals, pension plans and charitable organizations.

 JNBA offers fee-only investment management services, financial planning and consulting services to it clients.
-The firm doesn’t impose a minimum account size for these services, though it does require a $5,000 minimum annual fee.
+The firm doesn’t have a stated minimum account size for these services, though it does require a $5,000 minimum annual fee.

 JNBA Financial Advisors Background

 JNBA Financial Advisors Investment Philosophy

 To analyze investment options, JNBA advisors will primarily perform both fundamental and technical analysis.
 Fundamental analysis involves looking at a company's past performance as well as basic financial information surrounding a security in order to gauge its intrinsic value.
 Technical analysis involves examining price and volume data to attempt to forecast the direction of a stock or fund.

 JNBA views wealth management as a marathon rather than a sprint.
 Consequently, it focuses on fostering consistent, long-term growth rather than attempting to time the market for short-term gains.
 Every portfolio is regularly reviewed on a 10-day cycle, and each client portfolio is constructed with an asset allocation designed to maximize return for the client’s risk tolerance.

 Stevens Foster Financial Advisors

-Stevens Foster Financial Advisors is the third firm in our roundup, with roughly $489 million in assets under management (AUM).
-The firm’s 388 clients are a fairly even split between individuals and high-net-worth individuals, with non-high-net-worth individuals making up a slightly larger percentage of the .
+Stevens Foster Financial Advisors is the following firm in our roundup.
+The firm’s clients are a fairly even split between non-high-net-worth individuals and high-net-worth individuals, with non-high-net-worth individuals making up a slightly larger percentage of the .
 The firm doesn’t specify a minimum account size.